jnoynaert/PressureDrop.jl/README.md

 ![example plot](examples/exampleplot.png)

-# Supported correlations
+# Supported pressure correlations

-- Beggs and Brill 1973, with Payne correction factors.
+- Beggs and Brill, with the Payne correction factors.
 Best for inclined pipe.
-- Hagedorn and Brown 1965, with Griffith and Wallis bubble flow correction.
+- Hagedorn and Brown, with the Griffith and Wallis bubble flow adjustment.

 Neither correlation accounts for oil-water phase slip.
+Both are assume **steady-state conditions**.

 # Performance